sagemath/sagewiki_to_gh-2022-10-10/days87.md

 '''Saturday, July 22'''
  * 11:00: Daily general meeting, wrap up

+=== Location map ===

+Here is a [[https://www.uvm.edu/~cvincen1/images/locationmap.pdf|campus map]] with University Heights circled in green.
+The check in location for the dorms is also indicated by an arrow.
+Check in is in University Heights North, but all of our dorm rooms as well as the main room in which we will be meeting (University Heights South 133) are in University Heights South.

 == Projects ==

 Feel free to add suggestions to our [[/projects|list of projects]]